 How do I know how many hours of sunlight it will get?

 There’s a simple way to determine how many hours of sunlight a particular area gets.
 So simple, that you will kick yourself for not thinking about it before.
 Are you ready?
 I’m going to tell you what you need!

 I suggest doing this on a weekend, or a day you plan to be at home most of the day.
 Now, depending on your normal day to day schedule, you may have to get up a few hours earlier than normal.
 All you need is your smart phone (or digital camera) and if you’re like me, it’s probably not that far away.
 Snap a picture of your back yard, front porch, patio or outside location you might be placing your Tower Garden.
 In two of three hours, do the same thing again, and again, and again, until the sun the sun goes down.

 Next you’re going to compare these pictures whilst noting the time and bingo!
 Now you can figure out what area gets the most hours of sunlight!
 It’s so simple, yet so effective.

 Make sure it's not out of sight and out of mind

 Now before you go putting your Tower out by your shed, way at the back of your yard have a think.
 Are you going to look over it each day way out there?
 I promise, if it’s close to the house or kitchen it’ll be less likely to run out of water, you’ll have bugs under control and get this, you’ll eat more too!

 What about inside the house?

-Now I know not all of you are lucky enough to live in a climate that allowed growing outside year round.
+Now I know not all of you live in a climate that allows growing outside year round.
 Some of you may also have limited space or want to grow it inside your office or school.
 That’s okay too, you just need the right supplemental lighting.